+The tsukubai at Ryoan-ji

-Once this understanding of our innate nature, as well as our innate unity with nature itself, is firmly recognized, then every moment and aspect of our lives is transformed.
-Whether at home, outdoors, in the city, or in the country, our lives can reflect an essential naturalness, simplicity, and ease of living that are our birthright.
+the city, or in the country, our lives can reflect an essential naturalness, simplicity, and ease of living that are our birthright.

-This is wabi-zumai, or "a wabi lifestyle."
-It goes beyond a mere preference for an uncomplicated, unaffected, natural mode of living.

-Wabi-zumai is as much about what we are as it is about where we are, what we wear, and other externals.
-This natural Way of being, along with the principles of mental and physical harmony that can lead to it, is embodied by Japanese sensei of many arts-including budo-who have delved deeply into their craft for decades.
-Of course, not every budo teacher in Japan has reached this height of understanding, and some may not even be aware that such a level exists.
-However, like most Japanese Do, budo in its original form points toward the wabi philosophy, aesthetic, and lifestyle.
+This is wabi-zumai, or "a wabi lifestyle," and it goes beyond a mere preference for an uncomplicated, unaffected, natural mode of living.
+Wabi-zumai (侘住まい) is as much about what we are as it is about where we are, what we wear, and other externals.
+This natural Way of being, along with the principles of mental and physical harmony that can lead to it, is embodied by Japanese sensei of many arts-including budo-who've delved deeply into their craft for decades.
+Of course, not every budo teacher in Japan has reached this height of understanding, and some may not even be aware that such a level

+exists.
+Still, like most Japanese Do, budo in its original form points toward the wabi philosophy, aesthetic, and lifestyle.

-About the Author: H. E. Davey is the editor of the SMAA Journal, jujutsu eighth dan, and the author of several books about Japanese arts and meditation.
-His book The Japanese Way of the Artist focuses on universal principles that underlie most Japanese arts, crafts, and Ways, including the martial arts.
-You can read more about this book at www.michipublishing.com.
+About the Author: H. E. Davey is the editor of the SMAA Journal and the author of several books about Japanese arts and meditation.
+The Co-director of the SMAA Jujutsu Division, he's earned an eighth dan and the teaching title of Shihan from the SMAA.
+He's studied budo and other Japanese arts, in Japan and the USA, for over 50 years.
+He's also practiced Japanese fine arts for 40 years, and his Japanese calligraphy and ink painting have won multiple awards at the International Shodo Exhibition in Tokyo.
+You can learn more about his books at www.MichiPublishing.com.

+Shudokan Martial Arts Association

+PO Box 6022 Ann Arbor, MI 48106-6022

+Phone: 1-734-645-6441

+E-Mail: shudokan@smaa-hq.com

+We're on the Web!